Transforming Digital Experiences Through Research and Strategy

 My Role:

-Conducted ethnographic interviews with customers including competitive purchase flow analysis.
+Conducted ethnographic interviews with customers, including competitive purchase flow analysis, to understand decision-making and pain points

-Presented findings to inform the design of a new policy purchase prototype.
+Presented findings to inform the design of a new policy purchase prototype that would improve clarity and reduce friction

-Collaborated on the creation of wireframes and prototypes
+Collaborated on wireframes and prototypes that simplified complex insurance concepts

-Tested the prototype with customers to ensure best-in-class experience.
+Tested the prototype with customers to ensure a best-in-class experience that rivaled national competitors

 Impact: